elSchtev/myprotein_test/README.md

-# THG MyProtein Product Page
+# THG MyProtein - Product Page
-description of task

 As i've been coding table based emails for over six years my knowledge of front end design is far from where it should be.
 I've had to learn alot to get as far as I have with this task.
 It's been a great execise to get me started with the foundations of front end design.
 Listed below is how i've managed my time.